-Federal Realty Launches Contactless Pick-Up at DC-Area Centers
+Federal Realty Introduces Contactless Pick-Up at DC-Area Centers

 Federal Realty facilitated linked technology at all of its properties, streamlining the customer experience from order to pick up.
-Aptly named “The Pick-Up,” the innovative program is available to all tenants and customers looking for comfortable ways to return to shopping at their favorite stores.
+Aptly named “The Pick-Up,” the innovative program makes it easy for tenants and customers to return to shopping, according to a prepared statement.

 Stuart Biel, Federal Realty’s senior vice president of regional leasing, noted that while the idea was born out of the coronavirus crisis, it’s designed for the long-term and how consumers will continue to incorporate pick-up into their shopping in the months and years ahead.